42Automation/long-context-experiments/README.md

 * Q5.
 Who has more FTEs in 2024, Apple or Tesla?
 * Q6.
 What were the costs of internal software tools development and maintenance for Apple in 2024?
 * Q7.
 How long is the performance period for vesting RSUs in Apple's Stock Plan?

+For the LINK mobility documents:
+* Q1.
+What was LINK Mobility revenue in 2020?

 ## References
 * [Context Rot: How Increasing Input Tokens Impacts LLM Performance](https://research.trychroma.com/context-rot#yarn)